Hosting Professional Fellows

 Spring 2023 Fellow Rashid Kalule from Uganda (left) with his US host Steven Aalto (right).
 Mr. Aalto is the Vice President of Employment Services at Work Inc. in Dorchester, Massachusetts.

-We are seeking exceptional US-based organizations — universities, disability organizations, civic organizations, non-profit organizations, and government agencies — with expertise in disability inclusion.
-These organizations should be enthusiastic about hosting an emerging leader from East Africa for a transformative exchange experience.
+We are seeking exceptional US-based organizations — universities, disability organizations, civic organizations, non-profit organizations, and government agencies — with expertise in disability access.
+These organizations should be enthusiastic about hosting an East African disability professional for a transformative exchange experience.

 As a host, you play a crucial role in shaping the Fellow’s exchange experience.
 Your responsibilities include: